NY-ANDRY/PvL/README.md

-make the xampp localhost directory easier to view
+make default directory path easier to view on web

-howto? -copy files to "htdocs" or "www" folder
+-copy files to "htdocs" or "www" folder